What Are Agents in Artificial Intelligence?

 4. Learning AI Agents

 Learning agents are the most advanced type of AI agent.
-They can improve their performance over time by learning from their experiences.
+They can improve their performance over time by learning from their experiences using technologies like machine learning and reinforcement learning.

 These different types of AI agents represent a spectrum of complexity, each with its strengths and weaknesses.
 The choice of agent type depends on the specific task and the resources available.